Redundancy in Distributed Proofs: Distributed Proofs for Spanning Trees

 \begin{theorem} For every $t\in O(\log n)$, we have that $\pls(\MST,t) = O\left(\frac{\log^2 n}{t}\right)$. \end{theorem}

-The upper bound matches the lower bound of Korman et al.~\cite[Corollary 3]{KormanKM15} for the specific case $t=\Theta(\log n)$.
-Note that our theorem holds only for $t\in O(\log n)$, meaning that we can get from proofs of size $O(\log^2 n)$ to proofs of size $O(\log n)$, but not to a constant.
+Our theorem only applies for $t\in O(\log n)$, meaning that we can get from proofs of size $O(\log^2 n)$ to proofs of size $O(\log n)$, but not to a constant.
+For the specific case $t=\Theta(\log n)$, our upper bound matches the lower bound of Korman et al.~\cite[Corollary 3]{KormanKM15}.
+In the same paper, the authors also present an $O(\log^2n)$-round verification scheme for $\MST$ using $O(\log n)$ bits of memory at each node (both for certificates and for local computation).
+Removing the restriction of $O(\log n)$-bit memory for local computation, one may derive an $O(\log n)$-round verification scheme with $O(\log n)$ proof size out of the aforementioned $O(\log^2n)$-round scheme, which matches our result for $t=\Theta(\log n)$.
+The improvement we present is two-fold: our scheme is scalable for different values of $t$ (as opposed to schemes for only $t=1$ and $t=\Theta(\log n)$), and our construction is much simpler, as described next.

-Our upper bound is based on a famous $1$-round PLS for MST~\cite{KormanKM15,KormanK07}, which in turn builds upon the algorithm of Gallager, Humblet, and Spira (GHS)~\cite{gallager83mst} for a distributed construction of MST.
+Our upper bound is based on a classic $1$-round PLS for MST~\cite{KormanKM15,KormanK07}, which in turn builds upon the algorithm of Gallager, Humblet, and Spira (GHS)~\cite{gallager83mst} for a distributed construction of an MST.
 The idea behind this scheme is, given a labeled graph $(G,x)$, to verify that $T_x$ is consistent with an execution of the GHS algorithm in $G$.

 The GHS algorithm maintains a spanning forest that is a subgraph of the minimum spanning tree, i.e., the trees of the forest are fragments of the desired minimum spanning tree.
 The algorithm starts with a spanning forest consisting of all nodes and no edges.
-At each phase each of the fragments adds the minimum edge going out of it, thus merging several fragments into one.
+At each phase each of the fragments adds the minimum-weight edge going out of it, thus merging several fragments into one.
 After $O(\log n)$ iterations, all the fragments are merged into a single component, which is the desired minimum-weight spanning tree.
 We show that each phase can be verified with $O(\log n / t)$ bits, giving a total complexity of $O(\log^2 n / t)$ bits.

+We note that the GHS algorithm requires either distinct edge weights or a fixed ordering of the edges in order to break ties between edges with the same weight in a consistent way.
+In addition, given a labeled graph $(G,x)$, any MST $T$ can be a result of the GHS algorithm on $(G,x)$ for some fixed ordering of the edges: any order that prefers the edges of $T$ over the other edges will result in $T$ as an output.

-\begin{proof} Let $(G,x)$ be a labeled graph such that $T_x$ is a minimum-weight spanning tree.
+\begin{proof} Let $(G,x)$ be a labeled graph such that $T_x$ is a minimum-weight spanning tree, and fix an ordering of the edges such that an execution of the GHS algorithm on $(G,x)$ yields the tree $T_x$.
+Let $\POS(e)$ be the position of $e$ in this ordering.
 If $t$ is greater than the diameter $D$ of $G$, every node can see the entire labeled graph in the verification process, and we are done; we henceforth assume $t\le D$.
 The certificates consist of four parts.